redhat-openshift-ecosystem/opct/docs/user.md

 # User Guide

-Welcome to the user documentation for the OpenShift Provider Certification Tool!
+Welcome to the user documentation for the OpenShift Provider Certification Tool (OPCT)!

 The OpenShift Provider Certification Tool is used to evaluate an OpenShift installation on an infrastructure or hardware provider is in conformance.